mjpost/sacrebleu/README.md

 ```

 ## Confidence Intervals for Single System Evaluation
-(Although provided, solely having confidence intervals does not yield much more
-information unless you perform a comparison across systems.
-For this reason, it will
-make much more sense to directly perform paired statistical tests using multiple systems.
-See the next section for this.)

-By enabling confidence interval estimation through `--confidence`, SacreBLEU will print
+- When enabled with the `--confidence` flag, SacreBLEU will print
 (1) the actual system score, (2) the true mean estimated from bootstrap resampling and (3),
 the 95% [confidence interval](https://en.wikipedia.org/wiki/Confidence_interval) around the mean.

-By default, the number of bootstrap resamples is 2000 (denoted with `bs:2000` in the signature)
+- By default, the number of bootstrap resamples is 2000 (denoted with `bs:2000` in the signature)
 and can be changed with `--confidence-n`.

 ```